fundu-rs/fundu/README.md

 Months | M | Year / 12 | &#9744; | &#9745; | &#9744;
 Years | y | 365.25d | &#9744; | &#9745; | &#9744;

-Note, that `Months` and `Years` are not included in the default configuration.
-The current implementation uses an approximate calculation of `Months` and `Years` in seconds.
-If they are included in the final configuration, the Julian year based calculation is used.
-(See table)
+Note that `Months` and `Years` are not included in the default set of time units.
+The current implementation uses an approximate calculation of `Months` and `Years` in seconds and if they are included in the final configuration, the [Julian year](https://en.wikipedia.org/wiki/Julian_year_(astronomy)) based calculation is used.
+(See table above)

 # Benchmarks